scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Upon receiving a PCB, the Control Service of an AS performs the following checks:

-1. PCB validity: The Control Service MUST check the validity of the PCB (see [](#pcb-validity)) and invalid PCBs MUST be discarded.
+1. PCB validity: The Control Service MUST check the validity of the PCB (see [](#pcb-validity)) and it MUST discard invalid PCBs.
 The PCB contains the version numbers of the TRC(s) and certificate(s) that MUST be used to verify its signatures which enables the Control Service to check whether it has the relevant TRC(s) and certificate(s).
 If not, they can be requested from the Control Service of the sending AS through the API described in [](#crypto-api).
 2. Loop avoidance: The Control Service MUST check whether the PCB is from a core AS and whether it includes duplicate hop entries created by the core AS itself or by other ASes.
-If so, the PCB MUST be discarded in order to avoid loops and is necessary because core beaconing is based on propagating PCBs to all AS neighbors.
+If so, it MUST discard the PCB in order to avoid loops.
+This is necessary because core beaconing is based on propagating PCBs to all AS neighbors.
 Additionally, core ASes SHOULD discard PCBs that were propagated at any point by a non-core AS.
 Ultimately, core ASes MAY make a policy decision to propagate beacons containing path segments that traverse the same ISD more than once as this can be legitimate - e.g. if the ISD spans a large geographical area, a path between different ASes transiting another ISD may constitute a shortcut.
 3. Incoming Interface: The Control Service MUST check that the last ISD-AS entry in a received PCB (in its AS Entry Signed Body) corresponds with the ISD-AS neighbor of the interface where the PCB was received.
 In addition, the corresponding link MUST be core or parent, otherwise the PCB MUST be discarded.
 4. Continuity: When the Control Service receives a PCB containing two or more AS entries, it MUST check every AS entry except the last and discard beacons where the ISD-AS of an entry does not equal the ISD-AS of the next entry.